 A student’s academic performance—the courses taken and how well he or she has done in mastering that content—is central to his or her success as a college applicant.
 Review your transcript carefully to assess how your academic performance will appear to colleges: consider the grades you’ve earned and the level of the courses taken (the course numbering system is designed to represent the level; courses at the 500 level are AP/introductory college level).
 Examine your records on DA Info carefully and note also where your grade average places you in relation to your classmates.
 While college admissions officers appreciate an improving record, performance all the way through high school will figure in their decisions.
 Many colleges ask students to indicate a possible major or to apply for specific programs.
 Obviously, an applicant’s academic profile should complement the program or major he/she applies for.
 Students should consult with their college advisor in selecting senior year courses.

+Some colleges have been test optional for years and many became test optional with the limited testing available during the pandemic.
+We still encourage all students to take the ACT and/or SAT because several colleges still require scores.
 While some colleges will play down their emphasis on standardized testing and some don’t require those tests at all, many admissions committees will use SAT, ACT, and SAT Subject test scores to assess applicants’ academic abilities, and to compare students from varied high school backgrounds.
 Our office finds that testing can play a significant part in the admission decision at most institutions.
 At most selective institutions, the average score for incoming freshmen hovers in the high 600s or low 700s on all parts of the SAT or 30-32 on the ACT.
 In the Ivy League and other extremely selective schools, median scores can be in the mid-700s or above 33 on the ACT.
 While some students are admitted with scores considerably below these averages, highly selective colleges that require testing will usually hope to see testing at or above their averages from most Deerfield students.